Samsung Galaxy S22 Ultra vs Motorola edge (2024)

 Frequently Asked Questions

-Samsung Galaxy S22 Ultra excels if you value integrated s pen with ultra-low latency (2.8ms).
-Motorola edge (2024) is better if you prioritize premium ip68 water and dust resistance rating (rare in mid-range).
-Pick based on your budget and daily use.
+Samsung Galaxy S22 Ultra is the better choice if you prioritize integrated s pen with ultra-low latency (2.8ms).
+Motorola edge (2024) wins if you value premium ip68 water and dust resistance rating (rare in mid-range).
+Both are rated highly (4.7★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure